 Alternatively, you can apply directly through life insurance company websites.
 However, this limits you to just one insurer versus the broader market access brokers provide.

-The top national insurers like Manulife insurance, Sunlife insurance, Canada Life, RBC Insurance, and Desjardins represent potential direct options to explore.
+The top national insurers like Manulife Insurance, Sunlife Insurance, Canada Life, RBC Insurance, and Desjardins represent potential direct options to explore.

 Banks